Bayesian analysis of muon capture on deuteron in chiral effective field theory: Introduction

 This work moves on a parallel line, starting from our recent paper where we considered only the $^1S_0$ neutron-neutron channel ~\cite{Ceccarelli2023}.
 We complete the calculation of Ref.~\cite{Ceccarelli2023} adding the missing channels with a dual purpose.
 The first is to have the most robust theoretical error estimate based on the Bayesian analysis of the truncation errors of the chiral current and interaction expansions, on the model dependence, and on the propagation of the uncertainties related to the LECs appearing in the currents.
+Moreover, we carry on also an analysis of the impact of the use of different power counting for the electroweak currents on the truncation errors.
 For the Bayesian analysis we use the approach introduced in Ref.~\cite{Melendez2019} and already employed in several works to give reliable estimates of truncation errors in chiral effective field theory (see Ref.~\cite{buqeye} for a complete list of works).
-The second is to compute the spectra of the outgoing neutrons as function of the kinetic energy of the neutron.
+The second purpose is to compute the spectra of the outgoing neutrons as function of the kinetic energy of the neutron.
 Beyond the technical details, this kind of spectrum can possibly be measured in MuSun experiment~\cite{Andreev2010} and can be useful for the simulation of the experimental apparatus, and consequently for data analysis.

 The paper is organized as follow.
-In the next Section we will introduce the theoretical formalism giving the explicit expression for the differential capture rate as function of the kinetic energy of the neutron.
+In the next section we will introduce the theoretical formalism giving the explicit expression for the differential capture rate as function of the kinetic energy of the neutron.
 In Section~\ref{sec:models} we present the nuclear interaction and current models used in this work.
 Section~\ref{sec:errors} is dedicated to a detailed examination of the theoretical uncertainties.
 In Section~\ref{sec:discussion}, we discuss our results comparing them with the recent literature.
 Finally, in Section~\ref{sec:musun} we consider the impact of our results on the analysis of the future data of the MuSun experiment.